Dry and seasonable on Monday

 Next system Monday night into Tuesday

-After a quiet Monday, rain chances will once again be on the rise with our next system that moves close to us Monday night and passes to our south Tuesday.
+After a quiet Monday, rain chances will once again be on the rise with our next system that moves in beginning Monday night and lasting into Tuesday.

 Expect rounds of showers and perhaps an embedded rumble of thunder during this timeframe.
 No severe weather is expected, but rain may be locally heavy at times.

+Given the clouds and showers, Tuesday will be a slightly cooler day with highs in the mid-70s at best.

-Outside of a lingering shower early Wednesday, we turn drier and brighter midweek.
+Outside of a lingering shower early Wednesday, we turn drier and brighter midweek with temperatures warming back into the 80s.

 Keep checking the latest 7-day forecast.